-The purpose of a Sustainability Checklist is to encourage new development and buildings that support and advance community sustainability objectives.
-A Sustainability Checklist is a measuring stick for staff and Council/Board to ensure development proceeds in accordance with the community’s sustainability values.
+The purpose of a Sustainability Checklist is to encourage new development that supports and advances community sustainability objectives.
+It is a measuring stick for staff and council/board to ensure development proceeds in accordance with the community’s sustainability values.

 A Sustainability Checklist is a non-regulatory tool.
 It provides local governments with the ability to influence the approvals process in order to meet their sustainability and climate change objectives.
-A Sustainability Checklist is usually custom-made by each jurisdiction to meet their goals.
-It is however, useful to review other local government Sustainability Checklists (for example, Port Coquitlam, and Vernon,) and consult Leadership in Energy and Environmental Design (LEED) standard forms to get a sense of what will work for your community.
+A checklist is usually custom-made by each jurisdiction to meet their goals.
+It is however, useful to review other local government Sustainability Checklists and consult Leadership in Energy and Environmental Design (LEED) standard forms to get a sense of what will work for your community.

 Normally, local governments require development and building permit applicants to complete a checklist as part of the approvals process.
 A Sustainability Checklist can be a separate checklist, or can be integrated into an existing development or building checklist.
 Once the Sustainability Checklist has been completed, staff and the developer discuss the results, and if necessary, explore ways to improve performance in relation to sustainability objectives.